 You must be enrolled in full time student status at your NSE host institution (12 credits or its equivalent).
 The NSE host institution will notify UK if you drop below full time student status.
 There may be serious financial aid, housing and academic consequences if you do not maintain full time student status at your NSE host institution.

-While an NSE exchange generally does not cost much more than attending UK, you must make sure you take enough money with you to get you through at least the first month (books, rent, food).
-Furthermore, you may need to pay in full or make a deposit for housing and/or a meal plan in advance.
+- While an NSE exchange generally does not cost much more than attending UK, you must make sure you take enough money with you to get you through at least the first month (books, rent, food).
+Furthermore, you may need to pay in full or make a deposit in advance for housing and/or a meal plan.